YuNaga224/obsidian-memory-mcp/README.md

 MCP server that stores AI memories as Markdown files for visualization in Obsidian's graph view.

+## About

+This project is a modified version of [Anthropic's memory server](https://github.com/modelcontextprotocol/servers/tree/main/src/memory) that has been adapted for Obsidian integration.
+The original server stored memories in JSON format, while this version stores them as individual Markdown files with Obsidian-compatible `[[link]]` syntax for graph visualization.

+### Key Changes from Original

+- **Storage Format**: Changed from JSON to individual Markdown files
+- **Obsidian Integration**: Added `[[link]]` syntax for relations
+- **YAML Frontmatter**: Metadata stored in frontmatter instead of JSON
+- **File Structure**: Each entity becomes a separate `.md` file
+- **Removed Features**: Simplified to focus on Markdown-only storage

 ## Features

 - **Markdown Storage**: Individual `.md` files for each entity